History of coronavirus: Alphacoronavirus 1

 A viral infection in pigs, called transmissible gastroenteritis, which was characterised mainly by diarrhoea and vomiting and associated with high mortality, was first recognised by Leo Philip Doyle and Leslie Morton Hutchings of the Purdue University in Indiana, US, in 1946.
-Arlan W. McClurkin at the National Animal Disease Center, US Department of Agriculture in Iowa, isolated and identified the virus in 1965.
+Arlan W. McClurkin at the National Animal Disease Center, U.S. Department of Agriculture in Iowa, isolated and identified the virus in 1965.
 The virus was named Transmissible gastro-enteritis virus of swine in the ICNV first report in 1971, and changed to Porcine transmissible gastroenteritis virus (PTGV) in the second report in 1976.

 In 1963, Jean Holzworth at the Angell Memorial Animal Hospital in Boston described a new intestinal disease of cats.
 In 1966, it was shown to cause inflammation of the abdomen in cats and was referred to as feline infectious peritonitis.
 Its causative virus was identified in 1968.
 Another cat coronavirus, feline enteric coronavirus, was reported in 1981 as closely related to feline infectious peritonitis virus, and was subsequently found to be more common, more innocuous and principally responsible for diarrhoea.
 In 1991, ICTV gave the name Feline infectious peritonitis virus (FIPV) to include both the viruses.
 It was generally assumed that the two viruses were distinct types; but in 1998, it was shown that feline infectious peritonitis virus arises from feline enteric virus by spontaneous mutation.
 A common name, Feline coronavirus (FCoV) was then widely used.